Results.

 Primary court reliance on improperly tendered electronic evidence renders its judgment a nullity; applicant may reinstitute proceedings.

-Evidence — Electronic evidence — Jurisdiction of primary courts to deal with electronic evidence — Tendering, marking, admission and endorsement of exhibits — Exhibit Management Guidelines; Rule 4, Order XIII CPC — Documents not forming part of record — Judgment a nullity — Quashing proceedings and liberty to reinstitute.
+— Electronic evidence — Jurisdiction of primary courts to deal with electronic evidence — Tendering, marking, admission and endorsement of exhibits — Exhibit Management Guidelines

 23 December 2024

-Appeal allowed: respondent failed to prove corporate capacity and lawful village land allocation.
+Appeal allowed: respondent failed to prove corporate capacity to sue and lawful allocation of village land.

 23 December 2024